intact-portal/intact-portal-documentation/dataset-descriptions/curated-datasets.md

   Interactions were investigated in the context of Parkinsons disease with a particular focus on LRRK2 protein and were derived in the context of the The Michael J. Fox Foundation for Parkinson's Research LRRK2 Biology LEAPS Award 2012.

 * [**Coronavirus**](https://www.ebi.ac.uk/intact/query/annot:%22dataset:coronavirus%22) - Physical molecular interactions focused on proteins from SARS-CoV-2, SARS-CoV-1 and other members of the Coronaviridae family that has been manually extracted by International Molecular Exchange (IMEx) Consortium curators.

+* [**Rare Diseases**](https://www.ebi.ac.uk/intact/query/annot:%22dataset:Rare%20Diseases%22) - Dataset of Molecular interactions affected by gene mutations associated with known Rare diseases.
+The gene list was collected form Orphanet database and the related interactions availabel in the lituretaure are manually curated by IntAct curators